Small but Spectacular: Pygmy Corydoras Care Tips

 Keeping in a tank

-These catfish are adapted to soft and slightly acidic water conditions, so maintaining a pH level within this range is crucial for their health.
+• pH Level: 6.0 to 7.0.
+These catfish are adapted to soft, slightly acidic water, making it vital to keep the pH within this range for optimal health.

-3. Water Hardness: 2 to 8 dGH (degrees of general hardness)
+• Water Hardness: 2 to 8 dGH (degrees of general hardness).
+Pygmy corydoras prefer low to moderate hardness levels in their environment.

-It’s essential to keep ammonia and nitrite levels at 0 ppm (parts per million) since these substances are toxic to fish.
-Nitrate levels should be kept as low as possible, ideally below 20 ppm, to prevent water quality issues.
+• Ammonia, Nitrite, and Nitrate Levels: Ammonia and nitrite levels should be maintained at 0 ppm, as these substances are toxic to fish.
+Ideally, nitrate levels should remain below 20 ppm to prevent water quality issues.

-Remember to use a reliable water test kit to monitor the water parameters regularly and make adjustments as needed.
-Stable and suitable water conditions will help ensure the health, longevity, and overall well-being of your corydoras in the aquarium.
+Regularly using a reliable water test kit to monitor these parameters and making necessary adjustments will help ensure the health, longevity, and overall well-being of your corydoras.

 Filtration